OmarPCode/TestingProyect/README.md

 This repository uses the [webiny/action-conventional-commits](https://github.com/webiny/action-conventional-commits) GitHub Action to enforce Conventional Commits.

 A GitHub Action workflow is set up in .github/workflows/conventional-commits.yml to verify that all commit messages adhere to the Conventional Commits specification.
 Any commits that do not follow the specification will fail the workflow and must be corrected before merging.

+### Run test
+To run the test you can do the following commands:

+npm run test -- For general test of unit, integration and bdd

+npm run system:{test} -- For specific test in a system, example: npm run system:deliveries